Allison Sumrall

 Allison Leigh Sumrall (born July 21, 1979) is an American voice actress, known for her roles in the English-language dubs of anime series.
 She is a veteran of the former Masquerade Theatre and Generations Theatre in Houston, Texas, and received her education in performing arts from the University of Houston.
-In anime, she is known as the voice of Miia from Monster Musume, Mui Aiba from Magical Warfare, Kagura from Azumanga Daioh, Lilith Asami from Trinity Seven, Nana Astar Deviluke from the To Love Ru series, Yellow Diamond from Land of the Lustrous, and Taiga Fujimura from the Fate/Kaleid liner Prisma Illya series.
+In anime, she is known as the voice of Miia from Monster Musume, Mui Aiba from Magical Warfare, Kagura from Azumanga Daioh, Lilith Asami from Trinity Seven, Nana Astar Deviluke from the To Love Ru series, Suzuka Itō from Shirobako, Yellow Diamond from Land of the Lustrous, Azusa Sawa from Girls und Panzer, and Taiga Fujimura from the Fate/Kaleid liner Prisma Illya series.